jimrthy/frereth/apps/log-viewer/docs/lifecycle.md

 That triggers a call to the partial we built around `spawn-worker` earlier, which returns another future.

-That future
+That future:
-* builds something like a CurveCP Initiate Packet
+* builds something like a CurveCP Initiate Packet.
 This includes the server's preliminary Cookie
 * signs it with the World's primary (secret) key
 * puts together the URL for the web worker's code (this is a combination of the base-url, path-to-shell, Initiate Packet data, and a signature)
-* creates a new classic Worker from that URL
+* creates a new "classic" Worker from that URL
+* returns the worker

-That future updates the session manager's world-atom with the new cookie and Web Worker.
+Once it returns, we update the session manager's world-atom with the new cookie and Web Worker.

+The event chain is in the web worker's hands now.

+At startup, it posts back a message dict with a key of :frereth/action and value of :frereth/forked.

+worker/on-worker-message has a :frereth/forked handler for that.
+It pulls the worlds out of the session manager and looks up the world in question.
+Then it extracts the cookie from that world.

+This is the latest bug I'm running into: that world doesn't have an associated Cookie now.